Safwan-2006/Summer-Internship-Safwan/day5/fifo/readme.md

-# 8-Bit Synchronous FIFO in SystemVerilog/Verilog
+# 8-Bit Synchronous FIFO in SystemVerilog

 ## 📌 Project Overview
 This repository contains the RTL design and verification environment for an 8-bit wide, depth-8 Synchronous FIFO (First-In-First-Out) memory buffer.
 The design includes a circular buffer mechanism with automated pointer management, providing `full` and `empty` status flags to prevent data loss.
 The verification environment utilizes a SystemVerilog `interface` for clean signal bundling and testbench connection.